SemanticMediaWiki/SemanticMediaWiki/src/Elastic/README.md

 <pre>
 SMW\Elastic
-┃	┠━ Admin         # Classes used to extend `Special:SemanticMediaWiki`
+│	├─ Admin         # Classes used to extend `Special:SemanticMediaWiki`
-┃	┠━ Exception
+│	├─ Exception
-┃	┠━ Connection    # Responsible for building a connection to ES ┃	┠━ Indexer       # Contains all necessary classes for updating the ES index ┃	┕━ QueryEngine   # Hosts the query builder and `#ask` language interpreter classes ┃
+│	├─ Connection    # Responsible for building a connection to ES │	├─ Indexer       # Contains all necessary classes for updating the ES index │	├─ Lookup        # Provides additional lookup services │	└─ QueryEngine   # Hosts the query builder and `#ask` language interpreter classes │
-┠━ ElasticFactory
+├─ ElasticFactory
-┕━ ElasticStore
+└─ ElasticStore
 </pre>

 ### Field mapping and serialization